 However, if the employer can show that the job involves a more sophisticated skill set or is a higher-level position, then it is not illogical to change the requirements.

-Certifications can be used to prove a skill set, but these should be examined closely — certifications from the professional associations are okay.
-But if the company hired the applicant on an H1B and the person obtained that experience and certification with the company, it won’t work.
+Certifications are another way to prove skill sets, but these should be examined closely — certifications from the professional associations are okay.
+However, if the company hired the applicant on an H-1B, then the person obtained that experience and certification through the company, it won’t work.
 The reasoning is that the company could have trained an American or a green card holder instead.

 There are sometimes exceptions.
-If the job is at least 50% different than the applicant’s current position, it may be permissible.
-Another scenario involves affiliated companies: the person got the experience at company A, and now they’re going to work for company B – that’s okay too.
+It may be permissible if the job is at least 50% different from the applicant’s current position.
+Another scenario involves affiliated companies where the person got the experience at company A, and now they’re going to work for company B – that’s okay too.

 Advertising for the Job

-The available job needs to be advertised in these three places:
+The company should put the available job advertisement in these three places:

 - The State Department of Labor for 30 days.
-Some state workforce agencies require the salary to be posted, and some do not.
+Some state workforce agencies require posting the salary, and some do not.

-- Work location – the ad should be placed in a conspicuous place and include the salary.
-This is to inform current employees of the job opening.
+- Work location – the ad should be conspicuous and include the salary so that current employees know of the job opening.

-- Two ads the largest newspaper in the metropolitan statistical area.
+- Two ads in the largest newspaper in the metropolitan statistical area.

-Three additional ads should also be run.
-Some other acceptable places to advertise are:
+The company should also run three more ads.
+Other acceptable places to advertise are: